Updated by Dr. Catalin Barboianu

 As above, let’s dive into the details a bit more.

-If you play blackjack with a perfect basic strategy, you can enjoy the lowest house edge, ranging from just 0.13% in certain variants up to 0.94% depending on rules used.
+Playing blackjack with perfect basic strategy gives you the lowest house edge, from as low as 0.13% in some variants to 0.94%, depending on the rules.
 For classic blackjack under common rules, the edge is approximately 0.5%.
 This is significantly lower than other major games.

 This edge can be reduced even further by card counting and advanced tactics.
 Blackjack is the only major casino game where skill impacts the house advantage so greatly, making it the most profitable in the long run.